 A cost-plus contract usually represents a win-win situation for the contractor because all risks are essentially covered and all expenses are likely to be paid.

-What to Charge on a Cost-Plus Contract?
+What to Charge

 A cost-plus contract is a tool that the contractor uses to get paid for almost every expense related to the construction job.
-However, the contractor must justify and present evidence that justifies that the cost is related to the job.
+But the contractor must justify and present evidence for the costs related to the job.

 When to Use It

-A cost-plus contract might be used when the budget is being restricted or when there is a high probability that actual cost might be reduced.
+A cost-plus contract might be used when the budget is being restricted or when there is a high probability that actual costs might be reduced.

 Cost-plus is widely used to perform research and development works because the risk can be controlled by the contracting officer.

 Pros and Cons

 A cost-plus contract has advantages and some drawbacks for both the contractor and project owner.
 Some of the advantages of a cost-plus contract include:

 - Contractor won't be able to reduce workmanship